Updated: Jan 19

 When a user performs operations on the browser (Client-Side), the requests are sent to the back-end server that stores the application records in a dedicated database (SQL, Oracle, etc.).
 When testing a Web-Application, we will need to validate the synchronization between the two access points (Client (Browser) <-> Server Side (Database).

-Validate that the data, which is displayed in the site is the one that stored in the back-end server.
+Validate that the data displayed on the site is the one stored in the back-end server.

 Validate that each column has a MAX input limit (Any value that exceeds this length will be rejected).